 The Best Swimming Holes in Vermont

 The best part?
-It is one of the least populous states, which allows you to escape the crowds and enjoy the vacation in peace.
+It is one of the least populous states, allowing you to escape the crowds and enjoy your vacation in peace.
 Besides fishing and kayaking, you can also take a dip in the water hole to cool off.
 Some of these swimming holes in Vermont include:

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.